Set these goals for the new year and reach new levels of success

 A fundraiser’s job is never done until a critical social need is met.
 The personal nature of raising money for a cause often adds a level of emotional pressure to jobs that would otherwise be “strictly business.”

-Setting resolutions for the New Year that take the personal needs and professional goals of fundraisers into account can be a valuable exercise in setting boundaries that will make for a more manageable year.
+Setting resolutions for the New Year that take fundraisers' personal needs and professional goals into account can be a valuable exercise in setting boundaries that will make for a more manageable year.

 When the clock strikes midnight, strive to be committed to these resolutions for fundraisers: